 – sharp flakes of obsidian or other trimming tool

 The first thing you need to do is gather clay and process it.
-My recommendation here is to get in contact with a local potter or museum and ask about residual clay sources in the area.
-Many residual sources are already tempered and to not require the addition of crushed rock, sand, or shell.
-Keep in mind however, potters keep residual sources quite secretive and you might need to set up a trade.
-Also worth mentioning is each clay body is different and might be tempered with a different material.
-One of the clay bodies I gather from is 5,000 feet above sea level and tempered with a phyllite composition.
-Many potters will tell you clays from the mountains are poor quality compared to clays found at lower elevations.
-I tend to agree, but also disagree.
-While mountainous clays tend to crack when too much or too little moisture is applied, you can drastically improve the clay quality by processing it using alternative methods such as slurrying.
+My recommendation here is getting in contact with a local potter or museum and inquire about residual and primary clay sources in your area.
+Many residual sources are already tempered and to not require the addition of crushed rock and sand.
+Keep in mind however, potters keep residual sources quite secretive from the general public—due to modern cultural negligence I can’t blame them.
+Also worth mentioning is each clay body can differ in temper.
+One of the clay bodies I gather from is tempered with a phyllite composition.
+About 3 miles away there is another source tempered with sand and heavy amounts of mica.
+Both clay sources are mountainous and sit 5,000ft. above sea level.
+Many potters will tell you clay from the mountains are poor quality compared to the clay found at lower elevations.
+While mountainous clay are quite sandy and tend to crack when too much or too little moisture is applied, you can drastically improve the quality by using alternative processing methods such as slurrying.

 Some potters will gather the raw clay in a bucket and begin to tunk or crush the clay with a hammer stone.
-They will sift the clay in a mesh sifter or a basket and add water to create a paste.
-While this method will work, I like to slurry the clay.
+They sift the clay in a mesh sifter or a basket and add water to create a paste.
+While this method will work, I recommend slurrying all mountainous clays.
 As mentioned briefly in the previous paragraph, this alternative processing method improves the quality of mountainous clays quite drastically.
-Once you have about 2 or 3 gallons of clay sifted, fill a 5 gallon bucket with about 4 gallons of water.
+Once you have about 5 gallons of clay crushed and sifted, fill a 5 gallon bucket with about 4 gallons of water.
 Add the sifted clay to the water and stir the mixture with a stick.
 After stirring for about 5 minutes, pour the mixture into a large pillow case and tie the top secure.
-Next, dig a pit into the earth and place the pillow case inside.
-At this point you want to wait about 10 days to allow the water to fully hydrate the clay.
+Now dig a pit into the earth and place the pillow case inside of the hole with wood poles covering the top.
+At this point you want to wait about 8 days to allow the water to fully hydrate the clay.

-After 10 days you will notice the clay is hydrated and lumped into a single brick, remove the clay and place it into a black trash bag, twist the bag and allow it to age for about 2 additional weeks.
-When aged you will notice the clay is not too wet but also not too dry; it should feel like a slightly stiffer play-dough.
-Now place the clay on a solid flat surface and wedge the entire brick for about 10 minutes.
-Wedging removes any excessive moisture, makes it more pliable, removes air pockets, and creates a uniform consistency.
-At this point you are ready to make the pot.
+After 8 days you will notice the clay is hydrated and lumped into a single brick.
+Simply remove the clay, place it into a black trash bag and allow it to age for about 2 additional weeks.
+When aged you will notice the clay is not too wet but also not too dry—it should feel like Play-Doh that is beginning to dry.
+Now place the clay on a solid flat surface and wedge the entire brick for about 30 minutes.
+Wedging removes any excessive moisture, makes it more pliable, and creates a uniform consistency.
+At this point the fun part begins—you are ready to make the pot.

-Begin by placing your damp cloth around the form bowl.
-Next take a hockey puck sized clump of clay (this can vary depending on the size of pot being made) and flatten it into a thick tortilla like patty.
-Place the flattened clay on top of the form pot and make sure it is centered.
-From here I recommend checking the edges and trimming any low or sagging spots.
-Now wet the paddle and thin the clay from the center point to the edges.
-Once again after each round of paddling, trim the low spots of clay for a symmetrical consistency.
-The next steps are to add coils to the clay and continue to build the walls of the pot.
+Begin by placing a damp cotton cloth around a ceramic bowl that has already been fired—this is known as a form pot.
+Next take a hockey puck sized clump of clay (size can vary depending on the pot being made) and flatten it into a thick tortilla like patty.
+Place the flattened clay on top of the form pot and make sure it is centered while checking the edges for any low or sagging spots.
+If a sagging spot is present I recommend trimming the clay for a more symmetrical shape.
+Now wet the paddle and thin the base from the center point to the edges by smacking the clay with modest force.
+The next steps are to add coils to the clay and continue to build the walls of your pot.

-Well, you made it to this point.
-Now here is where things get tricky for the beginner.
-Just keep in mind, the more pottery you experiment with, the better you will get.
-When I first started making pottery, I let my frustration get the best of me.
-There were times when I would swear at the pot and throw the clay against a wall Hey, its just part of learning.
-Right?
-I digress.
-Take your form pot and clay body and turn it over.
-While supporting the bottom of the clay body, remove the form pot and damp cloth.
-Place the newly worked pot on your cloth or clay pookie and pinch the rim to a point around the circumference.
-Now make a few coils that are thicker than the rim of the pot and place them on the top of the pinched surface.
-Smear the base of each coil on the inside and outside of pot.
+Here is where things get tricky for the beginner.
+While supporting the bottom of the clay body, remove the form pot and damp cloth from your freshly paddled clay.
+Place the newly worked pot on your pookie and pinch the rim to a point around the entire circumference.
+Now make a few coils that are thicker than the rim and place them on the top of the pinched surface.
+Smear the base of each coil on the inside and outside of pot—the clay should adhere to the vessel wall.
 Use your gourd scraper to smooth out the coil seams while using your hand to support opposite side of the wall.
-Next use the paddle and anvil along the coil and paddle the clay up.
-This will thin the coil and blend it into the vessel nicely.
-After a couple of passes around the pot using the paddle, wet your smoothing stone and swipe the inside and outside walls.
-Swiping the surface will smooth the uneven surface and remove possible air pockets.
+Next hold your anvil on the inside of the vessel and paddle the clay up with your opposite hand—this will thin the coil and blend it into the vessel nicely.
+After couple of passes of paddling around the pot, wet your smoothing stone and swipe the inside and outside walls.
 Just like before, you will likely see the rim is uneven and mountainous.
 Simply trim the high spots and repeat the previous steps starting with pinching the rim.

-Once you have a desired vessel size and shape, it is time to finish the pot and prepare it for firing.
-Examine the pot’s rim and make sure it is even without high spots.
-If you see a high spot simply remove clay or fill in the valleys with additional clay.
-When the rim is even, I recommend wetting your fingers and smooth the rim from any lumpy spots.
-From here, store the pot in cool shaded place and allow it to fully dry.
-Depending on your location, this can take one to three weeks.
-After the pot is dry you can choose to keep the pot as is, polish and paint it, or just simply add a polish.
-To polish a pot, use a slick and smooth stone such as rounded polished obsidian.
-Wet the stone and buff the pot’s surface.
-This process is time consuming, but adds a beautiful look and we do find polished sherds archaeologically.
-Painting the pot brings the vessel to life while displaying a high sense of creativity and artistry.
-Depending on how you want to fire the vessel, will determine the paint you use.
-When firing in oxidation iron oxides such as hematite work well.
-With buff clays, hemetite will fire red, deep red, or purple/red.
-However, when firing in reduction, bee-weed, sunflower, and mustard sugar extracts give a beautiful black color and adhere to the pot much better.
+Once you have a desired vessel size and shape, it’s time to finish the pot and prepare it for firing.
+Examine the pot’s rim and make sure it’s even.
+If you see high or low spots simply remove material or fill in the valleys with additional clay.
+Once finished, store the pot in cool shaded place and allow it to fully dry—depending on your location this can take up to a month.
+After the pot is dry you can choose to keep in its original appearance or polish and paint it.
+When polishing a pot, use a smooth river stone and buff the surface.
+Painting the pot brings the vessel to life while also displaying a high sense of creativity and artistry.
+Depending on how you want to fire the vessel will determine the paint you use.
+When firing in oxidation iron oxides such as hematite works well.
+With buff clays hematite will fire deep red to purple in color.
+However, when firing in reduction bee-weed, sunflower, and mustard extract offers a rich black color and adheres to the pot much better.

 (Above left: Kiowa’s bowl) (Above right: Jeff’s bowl)

-Oxidation firing is where plenty of oxygen is accessing the kiln area while the fire burns down.
-Much like making a pot, oxidation firing requires thorough understanding of how to work with and manipulate clay.
-Picking up from the previous paragraph, stack wood around the pots tightly, using smaller sticks along the interior and larger branches on the outside in a conical formation.
-Utilizing fuel that is no bigger than the diameter of your wrist/arm will suffice.
-As the wood burns down and peak temperatures are reached, approximately 900°F, the iron in the clay oxidizes to a reddish/orange color.
+Oxidation firing is where oxygen is accessible throughout the kiln area while the fire burns down.
+Much like making a pot oxidation firing requires a deep understanding of how to work with and manipulate clay.
+Picking up from the previous paragraph, you are now ready to build your main fire and turn the pots into a fire hardened ceramic.
+Stack wood around the pots tightly using smaller sticks along the interior and larger wrist size branches on the outside—the stacked wood should surround the pots in a conical formation.
+As the wood burns down and peak temperatures are reached to approximately 900°F, the iron in the clay oxidizes to a reddish orange color.
 Allow the coals to burn down to ash before pulling the pots out of the fire.
 Once the pots are completely cooled down, rinse the ash from the vessel and applaud yourself for a successful oxidation firing.

 (Above left: Kiowa’s oxidized pots) (Above right: Jeff’s reduced pots)

 Through time and space pottery was an important aspect of the traditional prehistoric lifestyle.
-Across the American southwest we see many different shapes of pottery that served a basic necessity for daily living.
-Whether the pot was used for storing food in, or used for eating, we understand the tradition of making pottery lasted until we lose track of many prehistoric cultures around 1450 A.D.
-Furthermore, it is critical for the anthropologist to identify cultures using ceramic analysis.
-We must look beyond basic methods of cultural identity.
-Rather we must examine the abstract nature and methodology of creating, producing, and distributing ceramics.
-Indeed, each sherd tells a story of where it was produced, who produced it, what materials were used, and how it was constructed.
-Although in modern day we can apply scientific methods of identification to gain vast knowledge from a single pot sherd, there is still a mystery behind some of the abstract designs displayed on pottery across the American southwest.
+Across the American Southwest we see many different shapes of pottery that served a necessity for daily living.
+Whether the pot was used for religious practices or as a utility, we understand the tradition of making pottery lasted until we lose track of many prehistoric cultures around 1450 A.D.
+Furthermore, it is critical for the anthropologist to examine the abstract nature and methodology of creating, producing, and distributing ceramics.
+Each sherd tells a story of where the pot was produced and how it was constructed.
+Although in modern day we can apply scientific methods of identification to gain information from a single pot sherd, there is still a mystery behind some of the abstract designs displayed on pottery across the American Southwest.
+Indeed, each abstract symbol keeps us employed in a scientific field that is constantly growing and changing.
 Finally, in closing this article we want to encourage you, the reader to experiment with making ceramics.
 Remember each pot is a learning curve.
 In the beginning frustration will set in.
 However, after trial and error you will become accomplished in a skill that is still practiced by decedents of prehistoric people.